 - Cover the baking dish tightly with aluminum foil and place the baking dish on the middle rack of the preheated oven.
 Cook for 45 minutes covered and then 5-10 minutes uncovered until the apple filling is bubbling on the sides and the cobbler topping is golden brown.
 The apples should be fork tender.

-- Remove from oven and serve while hot with my easy homemade no-churn vegan vanilla ice cream.
+- Remove from oven and serve while hot with my homemade vegan caramel sauce and my easy homemade no-churn vegan vanilla ice cream

 Be sure to peel the apples.
 I have tested this recipe with the skin on and the texture is not as good.